Associate Fellows

 Main areas of expertise: Regional economic development, productivity, innovation, economic monitoring, sub-national governance, geoeconomics

 Ben Brittain is a policy advisor to West Midlands Mayor, Andy Street.
 Previously, he was a researcher at City-REDI (City Regional Economic Development Institute) based at the University of Birmingham.
 His research aims to better understand what drives growth in city regions and inform and influence regional and national economic growth policies.
-This has included published research on UK subnational government, devolution and independent economic monitoring and reviews.
+This has included published research on British subnational government, devolution and independent economic monitoring and reviews.

 Dr James Fargher FRGS AKC